Built-in tools¶

 | Email Subject | A short subject line the team can scan quickly | Callback Request | Nuvoca Assistant |

-| Recipient | The inbox or team address that should receive the handoff | support@company.com |
+| To recipients | Fixed inboxes or team addresses that should always receive the handoff | support@company.com |

-| Execution Description | The trigger logic that tells the model when this tool should run | Run only after all callback details are collected |
+| Execution Description | The trigger logic that tells the model when this tool should run | Run only after all callback details and required destination data are collected |

 Recommended Email Body Prompt¶